hartleys/QoRTs/README.md

 ##LEGAL:
 This software is "United States Government Work" under the terms of the United States Copyright Act.
-It was written as part of the authors’ official duties for the United States Government and thus QoRT Package User Manual cannot be copyrighted.
+It was written as part of the authorsâ€™ official duties for the United States Government and thus QoRT Package User Manual cannot be copyrighted.
 This software is freely available to the public for use without a copyright notice.
 Restrictions cannot be placed on its present or future use.